kb-dk/ds-present/README.md

 # ds-present

 Transforming access layer for metadata.
-Intended as a proxy for [ds-storage](https://github.com/kb-dk/ds-storage) prividing multiple views on metadata, such as MODS, JSON-LD and SolrXMLDocument.
+Intended as a proxy for [ds-storage](https://github.com/kb-dk/ds-storage) prividing multiple views on metadata, such as MODS, JSON-LD and SolrJsonDocument.

 Developed and maintained by the Royal Danish Library.